Rem01Gaming/x-watcher/README.md

 One more (pure) C file handling lib, all contained within a single header file

+## Notice: If you just updated the git submodule and your build broke.

+Its because of [#4](https://github.com/nikp123/x-watcher/pull/4).
+I felt it was better to be more technically correct on this than keeping an incompatible directory structure going.

+All you'll need to do is to add include folder inside of this repo as a include search path and change ``"x-watcher.h"`` includes into ``<x-watcher/x-watcher.h>``.

+Sorry for the slight inconvenience :/

 ### What does it (or doesn't) support?

  * [x] Microsoft Windows (starting from XP)